 Non-Modifiable Risk Factors:

-- Family History: A family history of heart disease, especially if a first-degree relative (parent or sibling) had a heart attack at an early age, increases the risk.
+3. Family History: A family history of coronary artery disease, especially if a first-degree relative (parent or sibling) had a heart attack at an early age, increases the risk.

-- Race and Ethnicity: Certain racial and ethnic groups, such as African Americans, Hispanic Americans, and Native Americans, may be at higher risk for heart attacks.
+4. Race and Ethnicity: Certain racial and ethnic groups, such as African Americans, Hispanic Americans, and Native Americans, are at higher risk for heart attacks.

-- Genetics: Some genetic factors can predispose individuals to heart disease, though these are less well-understood than other risk factors.
+5. Genetics: Some genetic factors predispose individuals to heart disease, though these are less well-understood than other risk factors.

 While non-modifiable risk factors cannot be changed, awareness and proactive management of modifiable risk factors play a critical role in heart attack prevention.
 Lifestyle changes, regular health check-ups, and adherence to medical advice are essential for minimizing these risks and promoting heart health.